quii/learn-go-with-tests/mocking.md

 }
 ```

-The backtick syntax is another way of creating a `string` but lets you put things like newlines which is perfect for our test.
+The backtick syntax is another way of creating a `string` but lets you include things like newlines, which is perfect for our test.

 ## Try and run the test